menu icon

 ❄️Meal prep and storing suggestions

-Freezing – You can freeze vegan protein overnight oats for up to 3 months in airtight glass jars.
-Be sure to leave some space at the top for expansion.
-Let them thaw overnight in the fridge before enjoying!
+Freezing - Freeze in airtight jars for up to 3 months, leaving some space at the top for expansion.
+Thaw overnight in the fridge before serving.

 ❓Commonly asked questions

-Yes, you can skip chia seeds!
-Just reduce the milk by ¼ cup, or your oats might turn out too runny.
-Or, if you'd prefer, check out my overnight oats recipe without chia seeds!
+You can skip chia seeds in overnight oats.
+However, it is recommended to reduce the amount of milk added by ¼ cup, or your oats might turn out to be too runny.

 Can overnight oats be heated?

-Overnight oats can be warmed and enjoyed hot.
-Simply transfer them to a microwavable bowl and heat until hot before serving.
-You might need to add a splash of milk or water, as the oats will thicken the longer they sit in the fridge.
+Yes, overnight oats can be enjoyed warm!
+Just transfer them to a microwave-safe bowl and heat until warm.
+You might need to stir in a splash of milk or water, as they tend to thicken after sitting in the fridge.

 🍽️More meal-prep friendly breakfasts